pyinfra-dev/pyinfra/docs/deploy_process.rst

 Loops
 ~~~~~

-``pyinfra`` uses *line numbers* to determine the order in which operations are executed.
-While this is very effective and executing in an order users would expect, loops are an exception. ``pyinfra`` inclues a workaround for this with the `state.preserve_loop_order` function:
+In CLI mode ``pyinfra`` uses *line numbers* to determine the order in which operations are executed.
+While this is very effective and executing in an order users would expect, loops are an exception. ``pyinfra`` inclues a workaround for this with the ``state.preserve_loop_order`` function:

 .. code:: python